box/box-python-sdk-gen/docs/terms_of_services.md

 This function returns a value of type `TermsOfService`.

-Returns a new task object
+Returns a new task object.

 ## Get terms of service